ChrstphrHll/npc_gen/students/Tylor Llewellenar.md

 ---
 ### Description
 - 6th year Warforged Sorcerer in Fiesn
-- smooth brass guilded with garnet, Amber eyes, and gold skin
+- smooth brass guilded with gold, Amber eyes, and gold skin
 - Is Disciplined and Naive, and has Abundance as their ideal

 ### Organizations